Retire by stateFigures verified May 31, 2026

 Settle into the food and music scene

-Louisiana is known for Cajun and Creole cooking and for live music in cities and small towns alike.
-The state tourism office lists festivals, cultural trails, and local events throughout the year.
+Cajun and Creole cooking run deep here, and live music shows up in big cities and small towns alike.
+Festivals and local events fill the calendar all year.

 Hurricane and flood exposure is high

-Louisiana's coast is among the most hurricane-prone in the nation, and flooding can reach well inland.
-The National Hurricane Center tracks storms each season, and a home protection and evacuation plan is part of life here.
+The coast is among the most hurricane-prone in the nation, and flooding can reach well inland.
+Storms come every season, so a home protection plan and an evacuation plan are part of life here.

 NOAA National Hurricane Center